-In December 2006, a special collective agreement was signed between the Company, the employee union and the Histadrut, regulating the labor relations in the Company following the transfer of control in the Company from the State to Ap.Sb.Ar.
-Holdings Ltd., and determining a new organizational structure for the Company (see Section 2.9.1).
+In December 2006, a special collective agreement was signed between the Company, the employee union and the Histadrut, regulating labor relations in the Company following transfer of control in the Company from the State to Ap.Sb.Ar.
+Holdings Ltd. and set a new organizational structure for the Company (see Section 2.9.1).